soungofmusic/leisure-navigator--beaverhacks2025/README.md

 ### **Hours 5-9: Backend & API Integration**
 - Develop serverless endpoints with Cloud Functions to handle API calls.
 - Integrate Google APIs (Maps, Places, Calendar, Vision, Speech-to-Text) and set up GROQ queries for the headless CMS.
-- (Optional) Configure MCP integration for GitHub context:
-  - Clone and configure a GitHub MCP server.
-  - Add an entry in your `mcp_config.json` for the GitHub MCP server.

 ### **Hours 9-13: Multimodal Features & Core Functionality**
 - Implement text search for leisure activities.